Skip to main content

 Claude Code:

-- Reads CLAUDE.md and existing module structure
+- Reads AGENTS.md / docs/CLAUDE.md and the existing module structure

 - Creates SwiftData model in Storage package